Theory and Musicianship

 Through completion of a progressive series of theory handbooks, students practise how to write and recognise a wide range of musical aspects: from scales, intervals and chord progressions to understanding about rhythm and how time signatures affect how music is felt or perceived.
 At advanced levels, students learn how to write stylish and effective harmony, as well as learning about transposition, orchestral instruments, and how to analyse unseen musical scores to answer questions on compositional features and the harmonic language.

 It is my belief that a sound understanding of music theory often leads to more insightful and enjoyable playing.
 And should the student decide to take a performance or music theory exam in the future, such knowledge and understanding becomes invaluable in these contexts.

 Aural perception skills

-Infants imitate the sounds they hear from a very young age to in order to communicate but it is not uncommon for some students to play without really engaging with the music.
-Understanding the musical sounds we hear, or perceiving how something might sound when reading from a piece of music, are skills which every musician needs to develop.
+Infants imitate the sounds they hear from a very young age to help them communicate; however, it is not uncommon for some students to play without really listening or engaging with the music.
+To be able to understand the musical sounds we hear when we play - or when we read music away from the piano - contribute considerably to the aspiring student's overall musicianship.

-Alongside the development of piano playing, students are taught how to develop essential listening skills, which can transform their playing and overall musicianship.
-The ability to develop our ears helps us to identify intrinsic musical features such as dynamics, phrasing, articulation, rhythm, and any changes in tempo.
-And with more practice, we can recognise specific scales, intervals, chords, and cadences, allowing scope to discover and learn new music through aural skills alone.
+Alongside the development of piano technique, students are taught how to develop essential listening skills which can help transform their playing lending deeper musical insight.
+The ability to train our ears helps us to identify musical features including subtleties in dynamics, phrasing, articulation, rhythm, and tempo variation.
+And with more practice, we can train our ears to recognise specific scales, intervals, chords, and cadences, allowing scope to discover and learn new music through aural skills alone.

-Many grade and diploma exams assess this aspect of musicianship, as well as in GCSE and 'A' Level listening papers , so it is considerably beneficial for all.
+Many grade and diploma exams assess such musicianship skills, as well as in GCSE and 'A' Level listening papers , so it is considerably beneficial for all.